iluwatar/java-design-patterns/microservices-log-aggregation/README.md

 ---
-title: Microservices Log Aggregation
+title: "Microservices Log Aggregation Pattern: Centralized Logging for Efficient Monitoring"
-description:
+description: "Learn about the Microservices Log Aggregation pattern, a method for centralizing log collection and analysis to enhance monitoring, debugging, and operational intelligence in distributed systems."
 category: Integration
 language: en
 tag: